 Even in the most heated of dogfights, a player can always find safety by seeking refuge among their teammates.
 While the results aren’t quite as tangible as in the Ground Forces game, heading towards a group of friendlies is an easy way of shaking off any pursuers.

 Bonus points for helping friendly fighters out is reason enough for most to give chase, and the fact that their target is already distracted usually means a quick kill too.
 Likewise, it’s never a bad idea to keep close to at least one friendly as you never know when you might need each other.

 Farm ground targets

-If you just want to climb the tiers and advance through the hundred or so planes, farming kills off the scripted ground units is a good way to go.
+If you just want to climb the tiers and advance through the hundred or so planes in War Thunder, farming kills off the scripted ground units is a good way to go.
 With some games contested over the number of ground units remaining for each side, heading into battle with the aim of hunting down AAs and armoured convoys will also provide a boost to your team objective.

 The points can be used to experiment with various planes and earn upgrades so you can get a better idea of what research path you hope to follow.
 Who needs to spend hours honing their piloting skills when they can just farm the best plane in the tier and start learning from there